Dilaton-Induced Resonant Production of Ultralight Vector Dark Matter: Introduction

+This scaling shows that radiation-dominated or stiffer backgrounds dynamically enhance the efficiency of the instability relative to Hubble friction, whereas matter domination does not.
+As a consequence, the resonance can become effective before spectator domination only if the kinetic scale satisfies $M/\Mpl \lesssim \sqrt6\, c_1 \simeq 0.31$, using the measured narrow-band coefficient $c_1 \simeq 1/8$.
+We verify this bound explicitly through expanding-background trajectories tracking $\mu/H$, the spectator fraction, and the cumulative resonance growth.

+A second important consequence concerns the relic abundance.
+In the efficient-transfer normalization of the half-mass branch, the dark-photon mass obeys the scaling relation $m_{\gamma'} \propto r_i^{-2}$.
+This establishes a direct connection between the initial spectator fraction and the final relic mass.
+In particular, the phenomenologically interesting ultralight regime $m_{\gamma'} \sim 10^{-20}$--$10^{-18}\,\mathrm{eV}$ corresponds to onset fractions $r_i \sim 10^{-4}$--$10^{-5}$, well below the regime of early spectator domination.
+The normalization follows the efficient-transfer analysis of Ref.~\cite{Adshead:2023}, while the dynamical pre-domination bound derived here remains independent of that abundance matching.
+Furthermore, causal constraints on postinflationary wave dark matter can impose an additional lower bound on the viable mass range \cite{AminMirbabayi:2024}.

+Beyond cosmological consistency, the ultraviolet origin of the vector mass introduces an independent set of constraints.
+In a St\"uckelberg realization, the mass remains protected from symmetry restoration and avoids defect formation, although control of the kinetic sector and ultraviolet cutoff remains necessary.
+By contrast, a Higgsed realization introduces an additional radial mode and a symmetry-breaking scale.
+In that case, resonant vector production can restore the symmetry, excite the radial field, or trigger defect formation if the effective broken-phase description becomes invalid \cite{Holdom:1986,Fabbrichesi:2020,Long:2019,Salehian:2020jws,Redi:2022zkt,Sato:2022cwt,Kitajima:2022strings,Cyncynates:2025prl,Cyncynates:2025prd,Kitajima:2025bound}.
+These ultraviolet requirements lie outside the infrared Floquet criterion and must be imposed independently to establish a consistent dark-sector realization.

-The paper is organized as follows.
-Section~\ref{sec:setup} derives the polarization-resolved quadratic action.
-Section~\ref{sec:narrow} extracts the tuned branch in the small-amplitude limit.
-Section~\ref{sec:cosmo} develops the cosmological embedding, including the onset fraction, the general-$w_b$ evolution, and the consistency map connecting $\epsi$ and $r_i$.
-Section~\ref{sec:uv} formulates the ultraviolet criteria for St\"uckelberg and Higgsed completions.
-Section~\ref{sec:numerics} integrates the numerical instability charts into the analytic argument, and Sec.~\ref{sec:pheno} converts the framework into concrete mass predictions and benchmark ranges.
-We conclude in Sec.~\ref{sec:conclusion}.
+The organization of this paper is as follows.
+In Sec.~\ref{sec:setup}, we formulate the polarization-resolved quadratic action for the vector field in an expanding FLRW background.
+In Sec.~\ref{sec:narrow}, we derive the small-amplitude Mathieu reduction and identify the tuned half-mass instability branch.
+Sec.~\ref{sec:cosmo} develops the cosmological embedding, including the onset fraction, the background-dependent growth law, and the pre-domination bound on the kinetic scale.
+In Sec.~\ref{sec:uv}, we discuss ultraviolet consistency conditions in both St\"uckelberg and Higgsed completions.
+Sec.~\ref{sec:numerics} presents numerical Floquet diagnostics for the transverse and longitudinal sectors and compares them with the analytic expectations.
+Finally, Sec.~\ref{sec:pheno} translates the combined cosmological and ultraviolet constraints into benchmark mass ranges and production epochs relevant for ultralight vector dark matter.

+The main result of this work is the explicit separation of three quantities that are often conflated in resonant vector production: the microscopic modulation parameter $\Phi/M$, the gravitational onset fraction $r_i$, and the ultraviolet mass-generating scale.
+We show that the predictive power of the tuned dilatonic half-mass branch follows precisely from the simultaneous restrictions imposed by all three.